bingluna/bingluna.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 I received my undergraduate degree in Chemical and Biological Engineering from Princeton University in May 2022.
-My previous research projects have involved the theorical, experimental, and computational aspects of biological systems research.
+My previous research projects have involved the theoretical, experimental, and computational aspects of biological systems research.
 During my undergraduate studies, I worked with Professor [Stanislav Shvartsman](https://cbe.princeton.edu/people/stanislav-shvartsman) for three years on topics in developmental biology.
 Some highlights of my work include a study of coupled oscillators in embryonic cells (published in Biophysical Journal 2021), and leading a review of 3D instance segmentation methods of mouse blastocyst using deep neural networks (pending submission to PLOS Computational Biology).

 Currently, I am an associate consultant at Trinity Life Sciences, a leading life science management consulting firm that provides strategic advice to clients worldwide.
-My projects to-date have spanned areas including neuroinflammatory diseases and insert gene editing.
-My work focuses on competitive landscape analysis, primary market research.
+My projects to-date have spanned areas such as neuroinflammatory diseases, insert gene editing, and cell-selective drug delivery.

 [\[CV\]](https://bingluna.github.io/assets/pdf/cv.pdf)